zacharyfmarion/Vue-bracket/README.md

 }
 ```

-The format of the tournament prop is displayed below:
+The format of the tournament prop is displayed below.
+For an incomplete bracket, use `null` or `false` instead of the team object.

 ```javascript
 const tournament = [